 VNS Health EasyCare (HMO) members often ask these questions about benefits and services.
-If you don’t see an answer to your question here, please call us at 1-866-783-1444 (TTY: 711), 7 days a week, 8 am–8 pm.
+If you don’t see an answer to your question here, please call us at 1-866-783-1444 (TTY: 711), weekdays, 8 am–8 pm.
 We’re here to help!

 To protect your privacy, we will always ask you to provide three pieces of information to identify yourself.
 You can use any three of the following:

 You may appoint a relative, friend, attorney, or anyone else whom you trust to act on your behalf.
 A representative who is appointed by the court or who is active in accordance with state law may also file an appeal or a grievance for you.
 To appoint a representative, you must complete an Appointment of Representative form.